-On these pages, prospective students may learn more about the program and its application procedures at the Graduate School of Letters in Kyoto (first enrollment possible for Spring term 2018).
+On these pages, prospective students may learn more about the program and its application procedures at the Graduate School of Letters in Kyoto (next enrollment possible for Spring term 2023).
 We also provide information about our faculty, courses, and our partner institution, the Heidelberg Centre for Transcultural Studies, Germany.

 News & Announcements

 For more videos on the program, go here.

 The study program is situated at two partner institutions, the Graduate School of Letters (GSL) of Kyoto University and the Heidelberg Centre for Transcultural Studies (HCTS) of Heidelberg University.
 Students enrolled in the program begin their studies at one of these two partners, their home institution, but spend an equal amount of time at the other university.
 Supervised by international faculty of both, the GSL and the HCTS, students submit a single master thesis to receive a Master of Arts degree jointly awarded by both universities upon completion.